Excerpts from Angela’s Story

 “Yeah,” said Angela.

-Jesse’s forensic medical examination, performed the day before the interviews, had revealed anal and rectal trauma — as did Angela’s exam.
+Carson’s sleeping habits were an issue.
+Jesse’s forensic medical examination, performed the day before the interviews, revealed anal and rectal trauma — as did Angela’s exam.

 Angela drew the upstairs of her house: Mom’s and Dad’s bedroom, her brothers’ shared bedroom, and her own.